Fact File

 Ship-Strike Related Mortality

-One ongoing threat that concerns Atlantic Sturgeon researchers is the number of ship-strike mortalities observed within Virginia waters.
+One emerging threat that concerns Atlantic Sturgeon researchers is the number of ship-strike mortalities observed within Virginia waters.
 Researchers are currently investigating the frequency of these encounters by collecting data from prop-strike mortality instances.

 If you come across a carcass or a stranded or injured Atlantic Sturgeon carcass, please report the encounter to one of the following Atlantic Sturgeon Salvage Partners: